Lebanese people in Germany: Presence

 Nowadays, the majority of Mhallamis have German citizenship in Lebanon, most Mhallami were stateless.
 The largest community is in Berlin.
 Other cities with many Mhallami are Essen and Bremen.
 In recent years they have become a frequent topic in German media because almost all Arab clans in Germany that are known to the police to be involved in organized crime are Arab families.
 Many clans have thousands of members.
 Nevertheless, the majority of them are not involved in crime or similar things, only some parts of the family.
 Examples of large Mhallami clans are Al-/El-Zein, Omeirat, Miri, Remmo/Rammo, Saado, Semmo, Fakhro and Ali-Khan.

-Crimes

 Mhallami clan crimes

 Since the 1980s after the Lebanese Civil War, many Mhallamiye and Palestinians came to then West Germany, many of them came to West Berlin.
-Due to less help and work opputunities for Mhallami and Palestinians residents and many of them were left in the lurch, many Mhallamis and Palestinians started to found their own clans.
+Due to less help and work opportunities for Mhallami and Palestinians residents and many of them were left in the lurch, many Mhallamis and Palestinians started to found their own clans.
 Many clans were found in West Berlin in 1980s and later in Bremen and Ruhr area in cities like Essen and Duisburg.
 Since then many crimes were committed by clans including mayhem, robbery and political intimidations.
 In 2023 there were a brawl between Mhallamis and Syrians in Essen after the Syrian clans attacked Mhallami clans in Castrop-Rauxel.
 There were many injuries and the danger in public safety for normal civilians to get involved in brawl were higher.